Chapter 7: Taproot Dual-Leaf Script Tree

 └──────────────────────────────────────┘

-(Preimage “helloworld” hex representation already on stack)
+(Preimage “helloworld” in hex, already on the stack)

 │ 936a185c...07af (computed_hash) │